How to read eml file java with GroupDocs.Metadata for Java

 Implementation Steps

-Step 1: Import necessary classes.
+Step 1: Import the required classes.

 import com.groupdocs.metadata.Metadata;